George Lawson Johnston, 1st Baron Luke

 George Lawson Johnston, 1st Baron Luke, KBE (9 September 1873 – 23 February 1943), was a British businessman.

 Early life and education

-Luke was the second son of John Lawson Johnston, a butcher who became a beef stock manufacturer and the founder of Bovril Ltd, and Elizabeth, daughter of George Lawson, a biscuit manufacturer in Edinburgh.
+Luke was born in Edinburgh, the second son of John Lawson Johnston, a butcher who became a beef stock manufacturer and the founder of Bovril Ltd, and Elizabeth, daughter of George Lawson, a biscuit manufacturer in Edinburgh.
 He was educated privately in Canada, at Dulwich College, and at Blairlodge School, Polmont (a former Scottish private school).

 Career

 Johnston worked in Canada, Australia, Africa, and Argentina, and thereby developed expertise in trade and raw materials.
 He returned from Argentina in 1896 and joined the board of Bovril Ltd, of which he became vice-chairman in 1900 when his father died.
 He was a Director of the Daily Express from its foundation in 1900 to 1917 and was also a director of Lloyds Bank.
 During World War I he was a member of the leather control board and Chairman of Committees in the Raw Materials Department at the War Office.